From Prototypes to Sparse ECG Explanations: SHAP-Driven Counterfactuals for Multivariate Time-Series Multi-class Classification: Results and Discussion

 \subsection{Limitations and Challenges}

 Several limitations emerge from our analysis.
 The \textit{validity-sparsity trade-off} in the aligned method represents a fundamental challenge of achieving physiologically realistic counterfactuals while maintaining model prediction changes.
-This trade-off is particularly pronounced for HYP, suggesting that certain cardiac conditions may be inherently difficult to explain through prototype-based approaches.
-Class imbalance effects significantly impact performance, with HYP (12.15\% of the dataset) showing markedly worse performance than well-represented classes like NORM (43.64\%).
-Future work should investigate targeted sampling strategies and class-aware prototype selection to address these disparities.
+This trade-off reveals important limitations in generalizability that correlate with class representation.
+While HYP represents the most extreme case (12.15\% of the dataset, only 23 samples after filtering, 13.2\% validity), the pattern extends to other classes: STTC and NORM achieve only 65.0\% and 68.1\% validity respectively as target classes, despite NORM being the majority class in the original distribution.
+This apparent paradox is explained by examining the diversity of prototypes and their co-occurrence patterns.
+Classes that frequently appear in multi-label combinations (Table~\ref{tab:combination_distribution}) lose more samples during single-label filtering, regardless of their original prevalence.

+The detailed results in Appendix~\ref{appendix:results} (Tables B2–B8) further demonstrate that counterfactual quality degrades in both directions: when generating counterfactuals from minority classes (limited source diversity) and to minority classes (limited prototype options).
+These findings suggest that prototype-based counterfactual methods have inherent limitations for underrepresented classes in imbalanced, multi-label medical datasets.
+Future work should investigate targeted sampling strategies, synthetic prototype augmentation, class-aware prototype selection, and relaxed filtering criteria that retain informative multi-label samples to address these disparities.

+Furthermore, the reliance on {R-peak alignment} assumes a definable cardiac cycle, limiting the method's scope.
+While effective for the morphological and conduction pathologies (MI, HYP, STTC, CD) examined in this study, this approach faces challenges with complex arrhythmias characterized by irregular rhythms (e.g., atrial fibrillation) or absent R-peaks.
+Future application to arrhythmia-specific tasks would require integrating rhythm-agnostic alignment strategies.

 The \textit{computational complexity} of the alignment process, while acceptable for our current implementation, may limit real-time deployment in resource-constrained clinical environments.
-The DTW-based alignment requires $O(n^2)$ operations per prototype comparison, potentially limiting scalability to larger prototype databases.
+The DTW-based alignment requires $O(n^2)$ operations per prototype comparison, which can potentially limit scalability to larger prototype databases.
+Furthermore, our timing measurements ($<1$ second per recording) were obtained on research computing infrastructure and have not been validated on clinical workstations, embedded devices, or higher sampling frequencies (e.g., 500Hz).
+Scalability testing across diverse deployment environments remains necessary to confirm real-time viability.